flaneurette/DNSconfig/README.md

 # DNSconfig
 Generic DNS configuration.
-(Be mindful of the reversed arpa address, which the reverse IP)
+(Be mindful of the reversed arpa address, which reverses the IP)

             Raw AXFR output